-- Traffic Sheriff Operations: In collaboration with the Royal Canadian Mounted Police (RCMP) in an integrated team model, Alberta Traffic Sheriffs perform traffic law enforcement duties, in addition to education and awareness initiatives.
+- Integrated Traffic Unit (ITU): Alberta Traffic Sheriffs work with the Royal Canadian Mounted Police (RCMP) in integrated traffic units to perform traffic law enforcement duties, in addition to education and awareness initiatives.
 Traffic Sheriffs are deployed to reduce high-risk driving behavior, improve traffic enforcement on our highways, and reduce the incidence of injury and fatality collisions.

 - Alberta Security and Strategic Intelligence Support Team (ASSIST): ASSIST personnel manage security information and intelligence, develop threat assessments, and provide a conduit for the flow of information between government Ministries, law enforcement, national security agencies and the private sector as it relates to Alberta's critical infrastructure.